dacorvo/kaizouman.github.io/resume.md

 ### Experience

 __2017- now__: **Renault** - *Senior Software Engineer*
   Software platform for Autonomous and Electric Vehicles.
+AUTOSAR Runtime for Adaptive Applications (Yocto, C++).

 __2015-2017__: **Intel** - *Senior Embedded Software Engineer - Intel SDK for Wearables* Although involved in almost every aspect of the platform, I was more specifically in charge of the build system and the applicative layer of the SDK.